pbrb/pbrb.gov/_pages/about.md

 ### FASTA

 The Federal Assets Sale & Transfer Act of 2016, commonly referred to as FASTA, outlines the Board's roles and responsibilities for delivering the mission of identifying underutilized Federal real property.

-A summary of the judicial responsibilities is as follows:
+#### Identify High Value Assets

+#### Recommend High Value Assets (HVA) for Disposal
+No later than 180 days after appointment, the Board must identifyhigh value, underutilized real property assets and recommend them for  disposal.
+The list of properties recommended for disposal must meet the following criteriea:

 #### Subsection heading (h4)

 Use the side navigation menu to help your users quickly skip to different sections of your page.
 The menu is best suited to displaying a hierarchy with one to three levels and, as we mentioned, to display the sub-navigation of a given page.